Cobalt production is hot and getting hotter. Here are the 10 top cobalt-producing countries of 2017, based on US Geological Survey numbers.

 Zambia’s cobalt production fell 100 MT in 2017.
 It is the third-largest cobalt producer in Africa, and while many see a bright and fruitful future for the country, political uncertainty and power supply have posed obstacles in the growth of the country’s mining industry.
 Among other things, Zambia has rolled back royalties that were set in 2015, facing backlash from the mining sector.
 Amendments were made to lower rates to appease miners, but there is a lingering distrust of the government in the industry.

 Mine production: 2,800 MT

-Next on the list of top cobalt producers is New Caledonia.
-The country’s cobalt production dropped again last year from 3,390 MT in 2016 to 2,800 MT in 2017.
-A subsidiary of France’s Eramet (EPA:ERA), mines substantial deposits of oxidized ore (garnierites) at four mining centers located in the north and south parts of the country.
+New Caledonia’s cobalt production dropped last year, sinking from 3,390 MT in 2016 to 2,800 MT in 2017.
+A subsidiary of France’s Eramet (EPA:ERA) mines substantial deposits of oxidized ore (garnierites) at four mining centers located in the north and south parts of the country.
 The ore is processed at the company’s Doniambo smelter, which is the world’s largest ferronickel-producing plant.

-Where’s China?
-We were surprised to see that China didn’t make the list this year since last year it was the second largest cobalt producer.
-We reached out to USGS and they explained that China’s cobalt production numbers turned out to be much lower than originally noted in 2016.
-It is still a leading cobalt producer in the world however, it doesn’t make the top 10 for 2017.
+We were surprised to see that China didn’t make the list this year since it was the second-largest cobalt producer in 2016.
+We reached out to US Geological Survey and learned that China’s cobalt production numbers turned out to be much lower than originally noted in 2016.
+It is still a leading cobalt producer globally; however, it didn’t make it into the top 10 for 2017.

 Don’t forget to follow us @INN_Resource for real-time news updates.